thakurankit99/ylp/README.md

-Here's the `README.md` file you can copy:

----

 # Sakai Installation Guide on WSL 20.04 (Ubuntu)

 This guide provides step-by-step instructions to install JDK 11, Maven 3.8.4, Tomcat 9.0.78, and set up Sakai on Windows Subsystem for Linux (WSL) 20.04 (Ubuntu).